 PeterB476 showed me that I had neglected to include a step to initialize the Arduino EPROM, so I have added that to the instructable.

-I have also added a newer version of the app to a later step.
-It hasn't been thoroughly tested but you can give it a try.
+I have also added 2 new versions of the app to a later step.
+They haven't been thoroughly tested but you can give them a try.

 Step 2: Install Android App